alexa-smart-properties/skill-sample-for-nodejs-hospitality/skill-sample-for-nodejs-hospitality-hotelrating/README.md

 Use [ASK CLI commands](https://developer.amazon.com/en-US/docs/alexa/smapi/ask-cli-command-reference.html) to deploy your new skill to your developer portal account.

-By the end of this Step, you would have a skill created under your developer.amazon.com account and see this message:  Skill package deployed and all models built successfully.
+By the end of this step, you would have a skill created under your developer.amazon.com account and see this message: Skill package deployed and all models built successfully.

  - In the terminal/PowerShell window, from the root folder of the downloaded sample, type the following to deploy the skill: